cesbit/qpack/README.md

 to write directly to a qpack buffer without the need to know the size for the map or array beforehand.

->Warning:
->--------
->This is still a BETA version which means the qpack format
->might change in the future.

 Installation
 ------------